Francois-v3/CDNBoxd/README.md

   "applis": [
     "a1": [
       {
-        // first node will be serve if none of the other match.
+        // first cdnbox will be serve if none of the other match.
         "cdnbox": "ABC-victim2" node's name,
         "addscore": if defined, overload addscore for this node in this application, "fixscore": if defined, overload fixscore for this node in this application, "countries": if defined, overload cdnbox's countries "ALL", or [ "US", "CA" ], "continents": if defined, overload cdnbox's continents, like [ "EU", "NA" ].
-        "localtests": if defined, exclude this cdnbox if one the test is false. [ "apache", ... ] },
+        "localtests": if defined, exclude this cdnbox if one the test is false. [ "apache", ... ].
+                      Warning, this does not work for first cdnbox (default).
+Add a first redondant cdnbox with a hight fixscore to avoid this problem.
+      },
       { ...
       }